Radiology CME

 This activity includes 40 Duke Radiology faculty members covering multiple modalities in many different subspecialties.

-Topics covered in 27th Annual Duke Radiology Overview include:
+Topics covered in the 27th Annual Duke Radiology Overview include:

 Target Audiences: Radiologists